izrik/pydeproxy/docs/handlers.rst

 ==========

 Handlers are the things that turn requests into responses.
-A given call to make_request can take a `handler_function` argument that will be called for each request that reaches an endpoint.
+A given call to make_request can take a ``handler`` argument that will be called for each request that reaches an endpoint.
 Deproxy includes a number of built-in handlers for some of the most common use cases.
 Also, you can define your own handlers.
 ::